-The determination to pay dividends and the payment of dividends or other distributions (including reimbursements of share premium) will be subject to the approval of our Board of directors and/or our shareholders, as applicable, and will depend on a number of factors, including, but not limited to, our cash balance, cash flow, earnings, capital investment plans, expected future cash flows from operations, our strategic plans and cash dividend distributions from our subsidiaries, as well as restrictions imposed by applicable law and contractual restrictions (although as of the date of this annual report there are no contractual restrictions on our ability to pay dividends or other distributions to our shareholders), LME metal prices and other factors our Board of directors may deem relevant at the time.
-Luxembourg law also imposes certain requirements regarding distributions.
+The determination to pay dividends and the payment of dividends or other distributions (including reimbursements of share premium) will be subject to the approval of our Board of directors and/or our shareholders, as applicable, and will depend on a number of factors, including, but not limited to, our cash balance, cash flow, earnings, capital investment plans, expected future cash flows from operations, our strategic plans and cash dividend distributions from our subsidiaries, as well as restrictions imposed by applicable law and contractual restrictions (although as of the date of this annual report there are no contractual restrictions on our ability to pay dividends or other distributions.
 For additional information, see "Share ownership and trading-Distributions."